Symmetric orthogonalization and probabilistic weights in resource quantification: Techniques for Orthogonalization

 The (Löwdin) SO process described by Eq.~\eqref{Eq:LöwdinSymmDef} stands out as the preferred basis transformation because it uniquely meets three essential criteria.
 First, it exactly minimizes the Frobenius norm \cite{LOWDIN1950, LOWDIN1950SD}

 ensuring the orthogonalized basis \({\mathbf{E}} = \left\{\ket{{e}_{k}^{\text{L}}}_{\mathrm{sym}}\right\}_{k=1}^{d}\) preserves maximal geometric similarity to the initial non-orthogonal basis \({\mathbf{C}} = \left\{\ket{c_{k}}\right\}_{k=1}^{d}\) (see Figure~\ref{FIG:LöwdinSymmetric}).
 Second, through the transformation \eqref{Eq:LöwdinSymmDef}, SO conserves all inherent symmetries of \({\mathbf{C}}\) (a critical feature for quantum chemistry and condensed matter applications where symmetry-adapted bases are essential).
 Third, in contrast to sequential methods, which are sensitive to the choice of the first vector (e.g., Gram-Schmidt), SO preserves the equal status of basis states via the symmetric form of \(\mathbf{O}_{d}^{-1/2}\), which applies a uniform transformation to all vectors in \({\mathbf{C}}\).
-We might conclude that this triad of properties---minimal distortion, symmetry preservation, and basis democracy---establishes SO as one of the optimal orthogonalization processes for quantum mechanical bases.
+We might conclude that this triad of properties --- minimal distortion, symmetry preservation, and basis democracy --- establishes SO as one of the optimal orthogonalization processes for quantum mechanical bases.
 In molecular systems, for instance, Löwdin symmetrically-orthogonalized orbitals retain maximal correspondence with atomic orbitals while satisfying orthogonality constraints \cite{LOWDIN1950, LOWDIN1950SD}.
+However, it is worth noting that while Löwdin symmetrically-orthogonalized orbitals retain maximal correspondence with atomic orbitals, they do inevitably introduce some spatial delocalization (``tails'') across neighboring centers to satisfy the orthogonality constraints.